wwalker/ssh-find-agent/README.md

 # ssh-find-agent

-ssh-find-agent is a tool for locating existing ssh compatible agent processes (e.g., ssh-agent, gpg-agent, gnome-keyring, osx-keychain); and, optionally, setting `SSH_AUTH_SOCK` accordingly.
+ssh-find-agent is a tool for locating existing ssh compatible agent processes (e.g., ssh-agent, gpg-agent, gnome-keyring, osx-keychain); and, optionally, setting `SSH_AUTH_SOCK` and `SSH_AGENT_PID` accordingly.

 Pay attention to code below: create a new agent and/or create alias for temporal *ssh*: